The geometry of permutation modules: Introduction to Part II

-This $\cK(G)$ is a tensor-triangulated category (`tt-category' for short).
-We determined all the points of its tt-spectrum $\SpcKG$ in Part~I of this series; see~\cite{balmer-gallauer:TTG-Perm-I}.
-The present paper aims at elucidating its \emph{topology}.
-This knowledge will give us, among other things, the classification of thick $\otimes$-ideals in~$\cK(G)$.
+After identifying all the points in the spectrum $\Spc(\cK(G))$ of the permutation tt-category~\eqref{eq:K(G)} in \Cref{part:stratification}, we now want to describe the topology.
+This knowledge will give us the classification of thick $\otimes$-ideals in~$\cK(G)$.

-Our main results are the following.
-On the one hand, we show that the space $\SpcKG$ is a colimit of~$\SpcKE$ over a suitable category of elementary abelian $p$-groups~$E$ that appear as subquotients of~$G$.
-On the other hand, when~$E$ is elementary abelian, we describe the spectrum~$\SpcKE$ as a `Dirac scheme' in the sense of Hesselholt-Pstr\k{a}gowski~\cite{hesselholt-pstragowski:dirac1}.
-Combining these results yields a description of the topological space~$\SpcKG$ for all~$G$.
-Let us now explain these ideas.